ellysh/l2bot/README.txt

-area coordinates array of the target window kTargetWindowColorBrown - first color to detect target window existance kTargetWindowColorGray - second color to detect target window existance kTargetHealthColor - color of full health bar in the target window kTargetManaColor - color of full mana bar in the target window kTargetManaEmptyColor - color of empty mana bar in the target window kTargetHealthPos -  coordinates of the target's health bar to detect first hit event kSelfHealthCritPos - coordinates of the player's health bar to detect critical HP value kSelfHealthHalfPos - coordinates of the player's health bar to detect half HP value kSelfHealthEmptyPos - coordinates of whole player's health bar kSelfHealthColor - color of the full player's health bar kSelfManaMinPos - coordinates of the the player's mana bar to detect critical MP value kSelfManaColor - color of the full player's mana bar kMoveControlPos1,kMoveControlPos2,kMoveControlPos3  - three screen points to check player's moving
+area coordinates array of the target window kTargetWindowColorBrown - first color to detect target window existance kTargetWindowColorGray - second color to detect target window existance kTargetHealthPos - coordinates of the target's health bar kTargetHealthColor - color of the target's full health bar (by default red) kTargetManaPos - coordinates of the target's mana bar kTargetManaColor - color of the target's full mana bar (by default blue) kTargetManaEmptyColor - color of the target's empty mana bar (by default dark blue) kSelfHealthPos - coordinates of the player's health bar kSelfHealthColor - color of the player's full health bar (by default red) kSelfManaPos - coordinates of the player's mana bar kSelfManaColor - color of the player's full mana bar (by default blue) kMoveControlPos1,kMoveControlPos2,kMoveControlPos3 - three screen points to check player's moving

 Specify or leave unchanged class spicific skills hotkeys in the files of 'tactics' directory.
 You can find these in the spoiler.au3, tank.au3 and warcrayer.au3 files.